Academic Learning Skills

 Academic Learning Skills Department offers courses for college credit.
 For more information about courses, see the Study Skills and College Preparation heading in the course description section of the college catalog.
 Other specialized courses may be found under the following headings in the course descriptions: Mathematics; Computers: Introduction/ Information Systems/Computer Science; Computers: Keyboarding; Women in Transition; and Writing.

 Guided Studies is designed for students whose placement test scores indicate the need to strengthen academic skills before entering college level courses.
 Guided Studies students are required to take appropriate preparatory courses and are restricted from other college level courses their first term.
-Students meet with the Guided Studies counselors to plan an appropriate program.
+Students meet with the Guided Studies counselor or advisors to plan an appropriate program.
+Students in Florence and Cottage Grove should see the advisor on site.